padiketeku/EnvMonMod/EMM-Prac-4-Land Clearing.md

 Map.addLayer( imgLC_2014_2018,{}, 'Land Clearing 2014-2018')
 ```

-You have five layers in the layer manager, the figure below is the the layer showing land clearing over the 5 years.
+You have five layers in the Layer Manager, the figure below is the the layer showing land clearing over the 5 years.
 Given the change observed was significantly small, you must zoom in on the pixels as shown below.
 The change pixels are the dark pixels.
 Explore the other change images for the interannual clearing.
 Which years did you observe land clearing?